tsanny/DonoBox/README.md

-# Proyek Tengah Semester PBP-C04
-- Nama Website: DonoBox
-- Aplikasi Heroku: pbp-c04.herokuapp.com/
+# About Website
+DonoBox is a website for fundraising and donating online and transparently. x platform provides a platform for individuals and organizations who want to :

+- Raise funds for social, personal, and other purposes.
+- Donate easily online through Platform X.
+- Application Benefits
+- With DonoBox, users can donate or give alms as a form of gratitude for sustenance or compassion for others easily and securely.
+Likewise, for donation requesters, with the X website, donations will be easier to obtain because they can reach more people with an online platform.

-## Anggota Kelompok
+## Developers
 - Kevin Marcellius Alrino
 - Azhra Yashna Azka
 - Sulthan Fathurrahman Tsany
 - Nisrina Zakiyah Aeni
 - Calista Vimalametta Heryadi

-## Tentang Website
-DonoBox adalah website untuk menggalang dana dan berdonasi secara online dan transparan. platform x menyediakan wadah bagi individu maupun organisasi yang ingin :
-1. Menggalang dana untuk tujuan sosial, personal, dan lainnya.
-2. Berdonasi dengan mudah secara online melalui platform X.

-## Manfaat Aplikasi
-Dengan adanya DonoBox, pengguna dapat berdonasi atau bersedekah sebagai bentuk syukur atas rezeki ataupun rasa kasih sayang terhadap sesama dengan mudah dan terjamin.
-Begitupun untuk pengaju donasi, dengan website X donasi akan lebih mudah didapatkan karena dapat menjangkau lebih banyak orang dengan platform online.

-## Modul yang akan diimplementasikan
+# Modules that has been implemented
-- Homepage (Termasuk autentikasi)
+- Homepage (Including authentication)
 - Profile
-- Halaman Donatur
+- Donor page
-- Halaman Pengajuan Donasi
+- Donation Submission Page
-- Artikel
+- Article
-- Notifikasi
+- Notifications

-## Roles
+- Roles
-- Donatur
+- Donors
-- Pengaju donasi
+- Donation requestor

-## Target audience dan user
+- Target audience and user
-Seseorang atau sekelompok orang yang membutuhkan dana untuk suatu tujuan sosial, pribadi, dan lainnya.
-Seseorang yang ingin secara sukarela mendanai suatu acara penggalangan dana.
+- A person or group of people who need funds for a social, personal, or other purpose.
+Someone who wants to voluntarily fund a fundraising event.

-## Tujuan / Objektif Website
+## Website Purpose/Objective
-DonoBox bertujuan untuk menjadi wadah dan sarana bagi masyarakat yang menginginkan untuk berdonasi atau menggalang dana bagi yang membutuhkan dengan mudah, terjamin, dan transparan.
+DonoBox aims to be a place and means for people who want to donate or raise funds for those in need easily, securely, and transparently.

-## Competitor / Benchmark dari website apa?
+## Competitor / Benchmarked to what website?
-Benchmark dari website ini adalah situs penggalangan dana kitabisa.com.
+The benchmark of this website is the fundraising website kitabisa.com.